Rotterdam in The Netherlands

-High wine is the alcoholic equivalent of high tea- you are served a selection of 3 different wines, each with snacks.
+High wine is the alcoholic equivalent of high tea- you are served a selection of 3 wines, each with snacks.

 The Crow’s nest is not the highest part of the tower.

-The view on the top is absolutely breathtaking.
+The view from the top is breathtaking.

 Miniworld is a miniature world depicting life in the Benelux (Belgium, Netherlands and Luxembourg).